Package 'sprtt'

 f

-Cohen's f (expected minimal effect size or effect size of interest).
+Cohen's f (expected minimal effect size or effect size of interest), that defines the H1.

 alpha